paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/model_development_basic_concept.md

 -   *Analytic methods*\
     Closed-form solutions for the probability of failure exist for some special cases, mostly considering the "fundamental case" with interference of two random variables.
 The most well-known example (basic stress/strength approach) is a linear limit state function of two normal distributed random variables ({numref}`sec_mech_handbook`).

--   *First/Second Order Reliability Methods -- FORM/SORM*\
+-   *First/Second Order Reliability Methods -- {term}}`FORM`/SORM*\
-    FORM analysis starts with a transformation of all random variables to standardized normal space, in which the most likely point of failure (the "design point") is identified by a search algorithm.
+    {term}}`FORM` analysis starts with a transformation of all random variables to standardized normal space, in which the most likely point of failure (the "design point") is identified by a search algorithm.
 It is defined as the point on the failure surface $g\left( \mathrm{X} \right) = 0$ having the shortest distance to the origin, defining the reliability index $\beta$.
 Using a first-order approximation (FORM) of the limit state $g\left( \mathrm{X} \right) = 0$, the probability of failure is a direct function of this distance $\beta$.
 Second-order approximations (SORM) may be used to refine the analysis.

 -   *Monte Carlo Simulations*\
     Simulation methods are based on repeated evaluations of the limit state function with simulated realisations of the random vector $\mathrm{X}$.
 The probability of failure is estimated by dividing the number of failures "observed" in this numerical exercise by the total number of simulations.
 Different variance reduction techniques are available to improve the accuracy of this estimate with reasonable numerical effort.

 Surrogate modelling can be used to complement these different methods if the limit state function is not defined explicitly (i.e. using an analytic formula), but implicitly with the aid of a numerical model.
 The safe domain can in this case only be defined through repeated numerical analysis with different input values.
-A surrogate model is an analytic function that approximates the results of the numerical model, allowing to apply FORM/SORM methods and a more efficient use of Monte Carlo Simulations.
+A surrogate model is an analytic function that approximates the results of the numerical model, allowing to apply {term}}`FORM`/SORM methods and a more efficient use of Monte Carlo Simulations.
 Various approaches for the construction of surrogate models are discussed in the literature (see e.g. {cite:t}`method-meta-models`), including Response Surfaces, Kriging, Polynomial Chaos Expansions and Support Vector Machines.

 The different methods available to perform a prediction with {term}`structural reliability methods <Structural reliability method>` are discussed in comprehensive textbooks (e.g. {cite:t}`method-methods-structural-safety`, {cite:t}`method-structural-reliability-methods`, {cite:t}`method-structural-reliability-analysis-prediction`) and have been implemented in various software packages, both commercial {cite:t}`method-strurel`, {cite:t}`method-nessus`,{cite:t}`method-uq-lab` and freeware {cite:t}`method-ferum`, {cite:t}`method-open-turns`.
 Here, only the strengths and limitations of each method will be briefly explained.